hanabu/lambda-web/README.md

 I recommend ZIP deploy to Amazon Linux 2 custom runtime (`provided.al2`) because it's faster cold start time than container image.

 To build Amazon Linux 2 compatible binary, see [Deploy.md](./Deploy.md) for more details.

+## Setup AWS Lambda & function URLs

+- Create lambda function with `provided.al2` custom runtime.
+Choose "Provide your own bootstrap on Amazon Linux 2" .
+- Upload ZIP file described above.
+- IAM role, memory settings, etc. are as your demands. \
+  As sample code above consumes only 30MB of memory, many simple Rust app can fit in 128MB setting.
+- Create function URL, then you can call your Lambda function with `https://<url-id>.lambda-url.<region>.on.aws`
+- You can use CloudFront for custom domain.

 ## Setup AWS Lambda & API gateway